Logging in .NET Core: Built-in Logging vs Serilog with Full Implementation Guide

 dotnet add package Serilog.Sinks.File

-Step 2: Configure Serilog in Program.cs
+Step 2: Configure Program.cs

 using Serilog;